willkessler/jupytergraffiti/README.md

 annotated with a hoverable tip (a *Graffiti* ) where you can explain the code in whatever detail you want (with markdown)!

-Even better, you can attach a recording to any _Graffiti_ of selected activities in your notebook, including:
+Even better, you can attach a screen recording to a _Graffiti_ of any actions you take in your notebook, including:

 * Recorded audio (e.g. voice narration), captured with your laptop's microphone while making your recording
 * Mouse movement and scrolling in the notebook